TeamDrive Client-Server Interaction¶

-A user can use the standard TeamDrive Client to create a new account.
-So that their account will be registered on the correct Registration Server and for the correct Provider, users will need to enter your provider code. (the first panel of the TeamDrive Client can be suppressed using an OEM TeamDrive Client; please contact TeamDrive Systems for additional information)
+A user can use the standard TeamDrive client to register a new user.
+To ensure that the user is created on the correct Registration Server and for the correct provider, users will need to enter your provider code. (the first panel of the TeamDrive Client can be suppressed when using an OEM TeamDrive Client; please contact TeamDrive Systems for additional information)

-A username, an email address, and a password is required to create an account.
-As described in enable-web-login=true/false/default (default: false), you can disable this dialogue and prevent the user from creating a new account using the TeamDrive Client.
+A username, an email address, and a password is required to register a user.
+As described in enable-web-login=true/false/default (default: false), you can disable this dialogue and prevent the user from registering a new user using the TeamDrive client.

-Each new account must be activated by an email as described in Email Templates.
+Each new user must be activated by an email as described in Email Templates.

-If the users already has an account, they can just login and register without typing in the Provider code:
+If users are already registered, they can just login without entering the provider code:

-In case of an unknown* or lost password, the user can set a new password.
-A temporary password will be send to the users email (as listed on the Registration Server).
-This temporary password is then entered along with a new password to complete the process.
+In case of an unknown* or lost password, the user can set a new password by requesting a temporary pin first.
+This temporary pin will be sent to the user’s email address (as listed on the Registration Server).
+This temporary pin is then entered along with a new password to complete the process.

-*This can happen if a user import was performed, as described in the Administrative Guide.
+*This can happen if a user import was performed, as described in chapter Importing Users via CSV Files in the Administration Guide.

-In order to finish the account creation process, the user needs to click on a link in the activation email (see mail templates in Templates for Client actions).
+In order to finish the registration process, the user needs to click on a link in the activation email (see mail templates in Templates for Client Actions).
 This behaviour can be modified by the settings described in Client Settings)

 Get activation email¶